 If an import mask has been specified, Slate scans the /incoming/ directory at least once per hour to determine if one or more files match the specified mask.

-The accepted wildcard characters are: a question mark (?), which denotes a single wildcard character, and an asterisk (*), which denotes any number of characters.
 For example, to identify all files that start with "SisToSlate_" and end with ".txt", the import mask could be "SisToSlate_*.txt".
-A prefix or suffix should always be specified (for example, never use only "*.txt" as a mask) to ensure that you're specifically targeting the files, and no spaces or special characters except for an underscore should be used.
+A prefix or suffix should always be specified (for example, never use "*.txt" or "*_SisToSlate_*.txt" as a mask) to ensure that you're specifically targeting the files, and no spaces or special characters except for an underscore should be used.

 When Slate picks up and processes a file, the file is moved into a /processed/ subdirectory within the /incoming/ directory.
 If a file with that name already exists, the existing file within the /processed/ directory is overwritten.